 My history/line information.
-My main/primary dwarf line are a result of line-breeding within my mentors’ marten line to achieve my first dwarf buck (STL Bandit) and going forward, I’ll then further that same line to hopefully produce more dwarf bucks which I will utilize in my program.
-The goal is to continue producing martens primarily.
+My main/primary dwarf line are a result of line-breeding within my mentors’ marten line to achieve my first dwarf buck: STL Bandit, who has gone on to father three litters and produce several dwarf children.

 Dwarf care & considerations.
 A dwarf rat is not just a small rat, it is a specific recessive gene that causes dwarfism and reduced growth hormones.
-They are quite small around 80-120g fully grown.
+They are quite small around 80-120g fully grown, or 1/3 a standard adult size.
 They also have cosmetic features that let you know they are a dwarf: smaller feet, thinner shorter tails, larger-looking eyes or sometimes a stout, squished body shape.
 Because of their reduced growth hormone, they’re less prone to tumors and tend to have a longer lifespan as a result.
-They can also be prone to obesity.
+Their average life expectancy is 3 – 3.5 years.
+They can also be prone to obesity, so they should be fed in moderation.

 Comparisons to their standard siblings.